 Germany and the Rwandan genocide: New evidence from the German Foreign

-The project is supported and will be published by the Heinrich Böll Foundation.
-Building on previous work, both public and initially classified, the study asks how German authorities assessed the Rwandan political landscape leading up to the genocide.
+Published and funded by the Heinrich Böll Foundation, and building on previous work, both public and initially classified, the study asks how German authorities assessed the Rwandan political landscape leading up to the genocide.
 We further examine which political decisions were subsequently made and how they were internally and publicly justified.
 The study situates the German diplomatic response and emergency preparedness within broader German Africa policy at the time.
-Finally, the study asks which lessons can be learned from Germany’s policy towards Rwanda in 1990/1993–1994 for today’s efforts to prevent conflicts and mass atrocities.
+Finally, the study asks which lessons can be learned from Germany’s policy towards Rwanda in 1993–1994 for today’s efforts to prevent conflicts and mass atrocities.

 The roundtable brings together genocide survivor and Author Judence Kayitesi, Arnold Bergstraesser Institute director Professor Andreas Mehler, and a co-author of the study (Anton Peez).
 The roundtable will critically discuss the report’s findings and situate them into the broader picture of Germany’s (diplomatic) role in Africa.
 Not least, this also provides an opportunity to reflect on the potentials and limits of dialogue between academia and policy-makers; and how contemporary empirical scholarship on the diverse challenges to peace and security on the African continent can be (better) used to inform policy debates.